joelverhagen/flask-rauth/docs/index.rst

 Once a user has authenticated with the external service, your server back-end execute calls on the external API on behalf of the user via a secure token process.
-This means that your application never has to deal with securing and transfering Twitter password, for example. *This is a good thing!*
+This means that your application never has to deal with securing and transferring Twitter password, for example. *This is a good thing!*

 As mentioned before, Flask-Rauth supports the following protocols as a
 consumer: